PoisotLab/ms_metaweb_perspectives/coverletter.md

 data deficiencies” for consideration as a Perspective Article in Methods in Ecology and Evolution.
-This manuscript is the off-shoot of another manuscript that is currently under review at Methods in Ecology and Evolution (ID MEE-21-11-855) and discusses topics previously included in the original manuscript but were removed so as to keep the focus of the original manuscript on the methodological framework and maintain some sense of brevity.
-We have discussed this decision to split the original manuscript with the **TK** **Associate editor** (Dr. Nicolas Lecomte), who has approved this decision.
-This submission thus puts forward a bigger discussion as to how the transferring of graph embeddings could prove to be a practical tool in addressing the spatial data deficiencies we are faced with when working with ecological networks.
+This manuscript is the off-shoot of another manuscript that is currently under review at Methods in Ecology and Evolution (ID MEE-21-11-855.R1) and discusses topics previously included in the original manuscript, that were removed so as to keep the focus of the original manuscript on the methodological framework and maintain some sense of brevity.
+We have discussed this decision to split the original manuscript with the EiC Prof. Nicolas Lecomte, who has approved this decision.
+This submission thus puts forward a broader discussion as to how the transferring of graph embeddings could prove to be a practical tool in addressing the spatial data deficiencies we are faced with when working with ecological networks, and provides an overview of the graph embedding techniques.

 Metawebs (networks of potential interactions within a species pool), have the potential to be a powerful starting point from which to understand how